-When I was growing up in the Caribbean my mom used to make a drink called ginger beer.
-She made it every Christmas and but it was never my favorite.
+When I was a kid, I didn’t appreciate this treasure of a beverage.
+My mom made it every Christmas and sometimes for Thanksgiving too.
 As you can imagine, ginger is an acquired taste especially for a child.
 Now that I’m an adult, I have grown to appreciate the taste and potency of ginger.
-Now before you go on thinking that child protection services should have been called, although the name of the beverage is ginger beer, this drink didn’t have any alcohol in it so don’t let the name throw you off.
+Not to mention the nutritional benefits.
+Now before you go on thinking that child protection services should have been called, although the name of the beverage is ginger beer, this drink doesn’t have any alcohol in it so don’t let the name throw you off.
 Ginger beer originated in the 1700 in England and was indeed a fermented drink.
-Some people still ferment is and others don’t.
+Some people still ferment it and others don’t.

 Some people also spike it…but I’ll leave that up to you.